 In order to develop new teachers, the school provides a "New Teacher Orientation" for incoming teachers that are new to the school and/or new to the profession.
-The Orientation consists of workshops that discuss the following topics: Classroom Management, Gradebook Training, School Infrastructure, Common Board Configuration, Differentiated Instruction, and Technology in the Classroom.
+The Orientation consists of workshops that discuss the following topics: Classroom Management, Grade book Training, School Infrastructure, Common Board Configuration, Differentiated Instruction, and Technology in the Classroom.
 In addition, the administrative team prioritizes bi-weekly walkthroughs on all new hires, providing constructive feedback to each participant.
+New teachers are assigned a mentor who helps them develop strategies, skills and lesson plans throughout the school year.
+Additionally, mentors serve as exemplary educators who consistently provide emotional and professional support.